-In our regular round-up of member correspondence, you have your say on everything from electric vehicles to discrimination
+In our regular round-up of member correspondence, you have your say on everything from disabled access to EV batteries

 Boundless members love to comment on the things we publish, and on hot topics in general.